Once built into your app, third-party SDKs can have a significant impact on its compatibility, performance, safety, security and quality.

 Changes regarding third-party SDKs

-To help you ensure that any third-party software that your app is using complies with Google Play’s Developer Programme Policies and otherwise contributes positively to your user experience, Google Play will begin flagging known issues with popular SDKs in the Play Console.
+To help you ensure that any third-party software that your app is using complies with Google Play’s Developer Programme Policies and contributes positively to your user experience, Google Play will begin flagging known issues with popular SDKs in Play Console.

 Understanding issues with your app’s third-party SDK

 If your app is using an SDK version that is either outdated or has critical issues, you’ll receive a warning that may require further action.
-For example, if an SDK provider has informed us that the SDK version that your app is using is outdated, you can still release your app, but you won’t be able to release another version of your app using an outdated version of the SDK; you’ll need to use the updated SDK version.
-If your app is using an SDK version that the SDK provider reported as having critical issues, you will see a warning describing the type of the issue, as detailed by the SDK provider.
+For example, if an SDK provider has informed us that the SDK version that your app is using is outdated, you can still release your app.
+However, you won’t be able to release another version of your app using an outdated version of the SDK; you’ll need to use the updated SDK version.
+If your app is using an SDK version that the SDK provider reported as having critical issues, you will see a warning describing the type of issue, as detailed by the SDK provider.

 If you have questions about an SDK version that’s either outdated or has critical issues, we recommend that you contact the SDK provider.